Frequently Asked Questions

 Will raising my home damage the interior of my home and my belongings?

-Yes and No. If your home currently has a crawl space, you can do your repairs now and raise it later.
 In most cases we leave all the furniture in place, pictures on the wall and dishes in the cabinets.
 Despite popular misconception, sheet rock remains intact and windows do not break or even crack.
 The house is raised gradually over the course of an entire day, a few inches at a time.
 However, if your house is on a slab, we raise it from the inside, which does damage the walls.
 Also, we raise only the house, the slab floor stays down, and we build a new floor system (joists and sub-floor), on your new foundation.

 My house is on a block foundation, don’t I need piling?